mrzor/oban-py/docs/writing_jobs.md

 await EmailWorker.enqueue({"to": "user@example.com", "subject": "Hello"})
 ```

-Use function workers for simple, stateless operations.
+Use function workers for simple operations.
 Use class workers when you need retry
 customization, job metadata access, or complex flow control.

 ## Worker Configuration